 Who should take it?

-It is recommended for anyone trying to conceive that they should take a daily Impryl tablet in additional to a normal healthy diet.
+It is recommended for anyone trying to conceive that they should take Ovum daily in additional to a normal healthy diet.
 It takes 3 months for sperm to develop and so a prolonged course is required.

 Impryl Side effects:

-No significant side effects or negative interactions with other medicines have been found with Impryl.
+No significant side effects or negative interactions with other medicines have been found with Ovum.

 Cost: